blogtheristo/blogtheristo/README.md

 ### Dear friends

+Risto Anton's is passionate helping friends and our clients,
+leading projects, and
-Risto Anton's is passionate helping friends and clients, co-piloting projects, and innovating and building software products in the multi Cloud and MAUI environments.
+innovating and building software products in the multi Cloud and MAUI environments.

 ### ✨: How do we create value? ✨